Seven Tips for Days When Homeschooling is NOT Working

 Praying together is both a powerful and humbling act.
 In addition to asking for help, it is also a way of reminding ourselves that we are just mere people–not masters of the universe.
 Therefore, sometimes things get out of our control (like a day gone way off course), and we need help from a Higher Power.
 Praying together is also a good way to remind each other that you are on the same side.
 If you are not a praying family, an alternative might be to give everyone a chance to take a “time out,” and then have a family meeting to regroup as a team.
 Consider talking about things you would like to do differently to make the rest of the day go more smoothly!
 You can also do both of these things, of course!

 Nothing breaks up tension, stress or boredom like a creative activity!
 Whether you are painting, baking or having a dance party, all of these activities have the potential to act like a big “reset” button on the day.
 Bonus: many of these things are also educational in their own right!
 Need inspiration?
 I got you covered!
 Here is an idea that I just love and it is using tinfoil.

 4. Change the Scenery

 Another great and simple way to reset your day is to change the scenery!
 After all, a huge benefit is of homeschooling is the ability to do school anywhere!
 If it’s a pretty day outside, grab some blankets and throw them out in the yard to make a scenic study spot.
-Sometimes even relocating to another room will do the trick.
+How about a nature study?

 5. Go on a Field Trip